A 26-Gram Tailless Butterfly-Inspired Flapping-Wing Robot with Onboard Attitude Control: Introduction

-A central obstacle in controlling such underactuated systems lies in the lack of a quantitative relationship between flapping modulation and force-torque generation, a gap that prior studies have not explicitly addressed~\cite{festo2015emotionbutterfly,huang2022development,huang2023ustbutterfly,xiong2023lift,huang2024aerodynamic}.
-We systematically characterized the mapping between flapping wing modulation parameters—including amplitude, frequency, stroke angle offset, and stroke timing—and the resulting forces and torques (Fig.~\ref{fig:SciRob_Fig4_FT}).
-This mapping fills a fundamental gap in understanding how such tailless flapping-wing robots allocate control authority in the absence of auxiliary surfaces, establishing a direct link between modulation strategy and maneuvering capability.
+To govern this underactuated system, we systematically characterized the mapping between flapping wing modulation parameters—including amplitude, frequency, stroke angle offset, and stroke timing—and force-torque generation (Fig.~\ref{fig:SciRob_Fig4_FT}).
+This quantitative mapping of control effectiveness fills a fundamental gap in understanding how such tailless flapping-wing robots allocate control authority in the absence of auxiliary surfaces, which prior studies have not explicitly addressed~\cite{festo2015emotionbutterfly,huang2022development,huang2023ustbutterfly,xiong2023lift,huang2024aerodynamic}.
 Furthermore, we introduced a novel rhythm generator, namely \ac{STAR}, which enables smooth and stable asymmetric wing motion, where the degree of asymmetry varies linearly with a single control parameter (Fig.~\ref{fig:SciRob_Fig3_S3M}, E and F).
 This formulation directly overcomes the discontinuity and instability issues found in prior stroke timing modulation approaches~\cite{xiong2023lift,ma2013controlled,oppenheimer2011dynamics,tu2020scale}, providing a mathematically grounded and physically robust foundation for precise stroke timing control.